 - Safety should always be first—employers must maintain and improve safety programs and training for all workers.

 While it is tempting to forego safety meetings and additional training when summer workloads get intense, it is absolutely vital that your employers put a premium on safety to keep you and your coworkers safe and healthy.
 If your employer has intentionally ignored important safety standards and you are hurt as a result, you deserve compensation for your injuries.

 If you are hurt on a construction site this summer, contact my New Jersey injury law firm today to learn how you can receive compensation for your construction accident damages.
-Call, chat online, or fill out our online contact form to be connected with a firm representative now.
+Call, chat online, or fill out our online contact form to be connected with a construction accident lawyer now.